nperra/ccs2021/README.md

 # ccs2021 website content
-The ccs2021 website content is created based on pages in this repository.
+The ccs2021 website content is generated based on pages in this repository.

 ## How to edit a page